 Examining the evidence

-This round-up of 23 scientific studies showcases both direct baby-carrying research but also closely related studies in relevant fields.
+This round-up of 23 scientific studies showcases both direct baby-carrying research and also closely related studies in relevant fields.
 Here we present key findings:

 1) Promotes secure mother-baby attachment